The ever-changing ‘Booty Buster’ class gives a 5 a.m. troupe of women an opportunity

-Kelly says ties between the women at the gym are why her classes stay full.
+Kelly says ties among the women at the gym are why her classes stay full.
 “We hold each other accountable,” she says.

 “I’m gonna be here at this time, you gotta come

 and do it.
-You can’t make a change until you get out your comfort zone.”
+You can’t make a change until you get out of your comfort zone.”

-Most members, says Audrey, live in or near Pittsboro, though she has some women who come for classes from as far as Siler City, Apex and North Chatham.
+Most members, Audrey says, live in or near Pittsboro, though she has some women who come for classes from as far as Siler City, Apex and North Chatham.
 She still has some original members from the gym’s early days who are now in their 70s and 80s.
 And anyone who wants to work out during off-hours gets their own key to the building.

 “It’s still not the numbers we’d like,” she says.
 “It’s such a great community of women that everything is kinda word-of-mouth.
-I want to keep our rates accessible to everyone and if husbands work out other places, they can afford both.
-I couldn’t support myself with it, but on the other hand, it’s [a] way to make a little money and do what
+I want to keep our rates accessible to everyone, and if husbands work out other places, they can afford both.
+I couldn’t support myself with it, but on the other hand, it’s [a] way to make a little money and do what I love.”
+CM

 Please let us know what you think – the best ideas always come from our readers.
 Send us an email or call our Executive Editor, Matt White, at 919-933-1551.